DooDoo.Love

 Survev.io

-A top-down 2D battle royale where you scavenge weapons and fight to be the last one standing.
-Faster-paced than PUBG but with similar strategic depth.
+A top-down 2D battle royale where players scavenge weapons and fight to be the last one standing.
+Faster-paced than most 3D battle royales but with comparable strategic depth: loot management, rotation, and shrinking-zone positioning all matter.

 Zombie Royale.io

-Survival arcade with a zombie twist โ collect resources while hordes chase you down.
+Survival arcade with a zombie twist — collect resources while hordes chase you down and other players try to capitalise on your mistakes.

 Shooter .io Games